sampsyo/home/_drafts/llvm.md

 LLVM is a compiler.
 It's a *really nice* ahead-of-time compiler for "native" languages like C and C++.

-Of course, since LLVM is so awesome, you will also hear that it is much more than this (it can also be a JIT; it powers a great diversity of un-C-like languages; it is [the new bytecode format for the App Store][bitcode]; etc.; etc.) These are all true, but for all purposes, the above definition is what matters.
+Of course, since LLVM is so awesome, you will also hear that it is much more than this (it can also be a JIT; it powers a great diversity of un-C-like languages; it is [the new bytecode format for the App Store][bitcode]; etc.; etc.).
+These are all true, but for our purposes, the above definition is what matters.

 [bitcode]: https://developer.apple.com/library/prerelease/watchos/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html#//apple_ref/doc/uid/TP40012582-CH35-SW2

 A few huge things make LLVM different from other compilers:

 * LLVM's intermediate representation (IR) is its great innovation.
 LLVM works on a representation of programs that you can *actually read* if you are reasonably familiar with assembly.
 This may not seem like a great revelation, but it is: other compilers' IRs tend to be in-memory structures so complicated that you can't really write them down.
-This makes other compilers harder for humans to understand and messier to implement.
+This makes other compilers harder to understand and messier to implement.
-* LLVM is really nicely written: its architecture is *way* more modular than other compilers.
+* LLVM is nicely written: its architecture is *way* more modular than other compilers.
 Part of the reason for this niceness comes from its original implementor, who is [one of us][lattner].
-* Despite being the [research tool of choice][acmaward] for squirrelly academic hackers like us, LLVM is also an industrial-strength compiler backed by the largest company in the world.
+* Despite being the [research tool of choice][acmaward] for squirrelly academic hackers like us, LLVM is also an industrial-strength compiler backed by the largest company on Earth.
 This means you don't have to compromise between a *great* compiler and a *hackable* compiler, as you do in Javaland when you choose between [HotSpot][] and [Jikes][].

 [lattner]: http://nondot.org/sabre/
 [acmaward]: http://awards.acm.org/award_winners/lattner_5074762.cfm